AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 <h5>Get Range Values</h5>

-For retrieving a specified number of events from a starting index.
+``getRangeValues`` is used for retrieving a specified number of events from a starting index.
 This method in ``SdsClient`` allows retrieval of a range of values from a start index.
 The starting index is the ID of the ``SdsTypeProperty`` that corresponds to the key value of the WaveData type.
-Following is the http request of getRangeValues:
+Following is the declaration of getRangeValues:

 ```js
 restCall({